Some Basic Concepts of Chemistry Class 11

 • Atomic Mass: The average relative mass of an atom of an element concerning the mass of a carbon atom -12 taken as 12.

-• Molecular Mass: The molecular mass of a substance is defined as the average relative mass of its molecule concerning the mass of a C-12 atom taken as 12.
-It expresses how frequently the molecule of a substance is heavier than 1/12th of a carbon atom’s mass.
+• Molecular Mass: The molecular mass of a substance is the average relative mass of its molecule concerning the mass of a C-12 atom taken as 12.

-• Gram Molecular Mass: An amount of substance with a mass in grams numerically equal to its molecular mass is called a gram molecular mass of that substance.
-Simply put, the molecular mass of a substance expressed in grams is called gram molecular mass.
-For instance, oxygen has a molecular mass of 32 AMU.
-Therefore, the gram molecular mass of oxygen is 32 g.
+• Gram Molecular Mass: An amount of substance with a mass in grams numerically equal to its molecular mass is the gram molecular mass of that substance.
+The molecular mass of a substance expressed in grams is gram molecular mass.

 • Formula Mass: Summation of the atomic masses of the elements present in one formula unit of a compound.
 It is used for ionic compounds.